kellimargaret/2015.08.26.Library/README.md

-# We were about halfway through the Patron tests/class.

 # Library

 ##### A database storing a library, its books, and its patrons.

-#### By Phillip Shannon, Adam Won, Marcos Moncivais
+#### By Phillip Shannon, Adam Won, Marcos Moncivais, Kelli Margaret, and Sam Martinez

 ## Description